simsam8/idd-solafune/report/report.md

 ### Hyperparameters

-Across all models, we use a learning rate of 1e-4 and a weight decay of 1e-2, which were found to balance convergence speed and regularization.
+Across all models, we use a learning rate of 1e-4 and a weight decay of 1e-2, which we found to balance convergence speed and regularization.
 Training is parallelized using 12 workers to optimize data loading efficiency.

-Batch sizes and accumulation steps are tuned based on the computational cost and memory footprint of each model.
-Lightweight models like UNet and DeepLabV3+ use batch sizes of 8 with accumulation of 2.
-For more computationally demanding models such as ViT, TransUNet, and SegFormer, we reduce the batch size (1–3) and increase the accumulation (5–8) to maintain stable gradient estimates while fitting within GPU memory limits.

 ### Loss and Metric

 <!--Maybe add the formulas as well?-->
-The loss function is the sum of Dice loss and Soft Binary Cross entropy with a smoothing factor of 0.
+The loss function is the sum of Dice loss and Soft Binary Cross-Entropy with a smoothing factor of 0.

 We use the pixel-based F1 score as the evaluation metric, in line with the competition rules.
-It balances precision and recall based on the overlap between predicted and ground truth masks, computed per class and averaged across the dataset.
+It balances precision and recall based on the overlap between predicted and ground truth masks, computed per class and averaged across classes.

-### Batch gradient accumulation
+### Batch size and gradient accumulation

-As some of the model are quite large, and we have limited resources, we decided to use batch gradient accumulation.
+As some of the models are quite large, and we have limited resources, we decided to use batch gradient accumulation.
-Instead of using larger batches, we use smaller `k` batches and accumulate the gradients of `N` batches before the backward pass.
+Instead of using larger batches, we use smaller $k$ batches and accumulate the gradients of $N$ total batches before the backward pass.
-The effective batch size then becomes `kxN`.
+The effective batch size then becomes $k*N$.
 All models are trained on an effective batch size of either 15 or 16.
 We used pytorch lightning's built in batch gradient accumulation.
+Batch sizes and accumulation steps are tuned based on each model's computational cost and memory footprint.

 ### Learning rate scheduler

-We use an AdamW optimizer with a cosine‐decay schedule, the learning rate starts at our base value and smoothly decays to zero over the full training run, with no explicit warmup period.
+We use an AdamW optimizer with a cosine‐decay schedule.
+The learning rate starts at our base value and smoothly decays to zero over the full training run, with no explicit warmup period.
 The cosine curve ensures that the LR decreases gently at first and then more rapidly toward the end of training.